deis/docs-v2/src/quickstart/provider/minikube/dns.md

 ### Using DNSMasq

-If you `nip.io` is working for you, you can skip this section, and proceed to verify the hostname.
+If `nip.io` is working for you, skip this section and proceed to verify the hostname.

 If you prefer not to use `nip.io` or cannot (because your DNS provider might have blocked it), you can use `dnsmasq` on Linux and macOS or `Acrylic` on Windows.
+You may need to ensure that the `dnsmasq` service at 127.0.0.1 is listed as a DNS server for your network connection.

 You can install and configure `dnsmasq` on macOS with [Homebrew](https://brew.sh) with the following commands: